-- A Bachelor's or Master's degree from an institution of higher education with recognized accreditation. - $\circ$ a cumulative grade-point average of 3.00 or better (A=4.00) on all course work taken prior to receipt of this degree from a regionally accredited institution of higher education, or - a grade-point average of 3.20 or better on the last 60 hours of coursework taken prior to receipt of the highest degree obtained by the student from a regionally accredited institution of higher education, or - a grade-point average between 2.50 and 3.2 on all course work taken prior to receipt of a master's degree from a regionally accredited institution of higher education - $\circ$ a satisfactory score on the Graduate Record Examinations general test or a similar test acceptable to the Graduate Dean
+- o A Bachelor's or Master's degree from an institution of higher education with recognized accreditation. - o a cumulative grade-point average of 3.00 or better (A=4.00) on all course work taken prior to receipt of this degree from a regionally accredited institution of higher education, or - o a grade-point average of 3.20 or better on the last 60 hours of coursework taken prior to receipt of the highest degree obtained by the student from a regionally accredited institution of higher education, or - o a grade-point average between 2.50 and 3.2 on all course work taken prior to receipt of a master's degree from a regionally accredited institution of higher education - o The Graduate Record Examination is recommended, particularly for those who wish to be considered for Distinguished Doctoral and Doctoral Academy Fellowships (PhD students only).